 Major Advantages of Dairying in Alabama

 - Good fluid milk market.
-Demand and price for milk within Alabama is strong.
-Good Interstate routing and close proximity to Atlanta and Florida markets strengthen fluid milk markets.
+The demand and price of milk within Alabama are strong.
+Good interstate routing and close proximity to Atlanta and Florida markets strengthen fluid milk markets.

 - Tax structure.
 Alabama’s property and real estate tax structures are low compared to most states.